| *******************Home

 looks like you have even more credit even though you may have cut up the

 card and swore under a full moon to never use it again.
+Like to know for sure how much of a mortgage you Qualify

 for?
 Contact me and I'll walk you through the steps and get you on the